lunch-n-learn/nodejs/README.md

 # nodejs
 node.js samples

-Example 1.

-To serve a basic web page, install the http-server module:
+Add a project file.

 sudo npm install http -g

+or

+npm install

 and run the code

-node server.js
+npm start

-Example 5 - Run node on the server, "Hello, World"
+Example 6 - Run node on the server, "Hello, World"